sarahgoodwin93/project2-colourchange-challenge/README.md

 ## Navigation

-Each page has 2 navigation buttons to take you to the other pages, they are all places towards the bottom of the screen to allow continuity for the user expereince.
+Each page has 2 navigation buttons to take you to the other pages, they are all places towards the bottom of the screen to allow continuity for the user experience.

 If you are on the 'Homepage', you will see the buttons for 'How to Play' and 'Play Game' If you are on the 'How to Play' page, you will see the buttons for 'Homepage' and 'Play Game'